danielcarter/danielcarter.github.io/_assignments/advanced_online_media/advanced_online_media_interaction_project.md

 ### Instruction

-1. Choose a story to tell.
-It can be a story that you're reporting on, a personal story or a fictional story.
-2. Conceptualize your story as an interactive web project.
-Think about how you want users to experience your story.
-3. Create your project using HTML, CSS and JavaScript.
+1. Extend your work from Project 1 to include appropriate interactions.
+You should demonstrate techniques learned in class and show significant work refining the prototype's visual design and interactive elements.
+2. Write a 150-word statement on the prototype, explaining why it is interesting and how it is in conversation with other examples of interaction design.
+You might consider, for example, how your design applies existing concepts in an interesting way or how you are using interaction to explore ideas about communication on the web.
-4. Add your project to your portfolio and push your changes to your github repository. __When you're done, post a link to your project in #general__.
+3. Add your project and statement to your portfolio and push your changes to your github repository. __When you're done, post a link to your project in #general__.

-### Grading Rubric

-Coding contains few errors and demonstrates a good understanding of JavaScript techniques covered in the course | 10 Design shows considerable effort and thought | 10 Content -- including text, images and/or video -- shows considerable effort and is effective | 10 Interactions are used effectively to enhance the story | 10